keysking/flutter_vivid_text/example/README.md

-# super_text_example
+# supertext_example

-Demonstrates how to use the super_text plugin.
+Demonstrates how to use the supertext plugin.

 ## Getting Started